 - Nutritional Counseling

 - Recreational Therapy

 Best Nursing Home in Wisner, Louisiana Awards 2019

 Registered Staff Hours

 Long-term Care Quality

-This nursing home also received an A+ inspection score, making it one of the rare nursing homes to receive multiple A+'s in our category grades.
-Inspection grades take several factors into consideration, including deficiencies, substantiated complaints and federal fines.
-You can find more information about each of these items by reviewing copies of nursing homes' inspection reports.
-Unfortunately, it doesn't look like we were able to find deficiency counts for this nursing home.
+We also want to emphasize this facility's nearly flawless health inspections in recent years.
+We awarded them an impressive grade of A in this category.
+These inspection scores weigh several factors, including deficiencies and federal fines.
+You can find more information about each of these issues by reviewing copies of nursing homes' inspection reports.
+It does not look like we were able to find information on deficiency's for this nursing home.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.